 On the way there we dropped by an Anarchist bookstore, stopped at a few bars for some good old Gin & Tonic and casually meandered in and out of galleries and clothing stores.

-If I go return just to stroll in and out of those 19th century canal systems, on a beautiful spring day, I’d be there in a heartbeat.
+I’d return in a heartbeat just to stroll in and out of those 19th century canal systems, on a beautiful spring day…